How can we help you?

 Unfair dismissal

 The right not to be unfairly dismissed will be in place for employees from day 1 of employment, although this will not prevent fair dismissals.
 The Bill allows employers to operate probationary periods during which employees can be dismissed more easily for performance.
-The government has committed to consulting on the length of the statutory notice period (it has expressed a preference for a 9-month notice period).
+The government has committed to consulting on the length of the statutory probation period – its preference is for a 9- month period.

 The government will consult extensively on the new right.
 In order to provide sufficient time for the consultation, and to allow employers to prepare and adapt, the unfair dismissal reforms won't be in any sooner than Autumn 2026.